 As told to Callum Macdonald

-While his father was flying with British European Airways (BEA), he attended The Abbey School at Fort Augustus on Loch Ness.
+Andrew Drumond attended Carlkemp Priory, East Lothian and he Abbey School at Fort Augustus on Loch Ness.
 On leaving school he joined the Berkshire Mercury and Reading Chronicle in Reading as a trainee reporter.

-Shortly afterwards he took over as News Editor at Thames Valley News Service, which he left to work on the Evening News (by day)and the Daily Mail (by night).
+Shortly afterwards he took over as News Editor at Thames Valley News Service, which he left to work on the Evening News and the Daily Mail.

-For the next 13 years he worked in Fleet Street until it disintegrated as a press centre after the Wapping industrial dispute of 1986 when he walked out to make the documentary ‘No Man Wants to Die’ – an exposure of a drugs syndicate a British courier for which was awaiting the death sentence in Malaysia.
+For the next 13 years he worked in Fleet Street until it disintegrated after the Wapping industrial dispute of 1986 when he walked out to make the documentary ‘No Man Wants to Die’ – an exposure of a drugs syndicate a British courier for which was awaiting the death sentence in Malaysia.